Products of SRTL

 SRTL 11:

-A Special Issue in MTL, July 2020 Studies presented in SRTL-11 will be published in a special Issue of the journal Mathematical Thinking and Learning.
+A Special Issue in MTL Studies presented in SRTL-11 will be published in a special Issue of the journal Mathematical Thinking and Learning.
 The theme of this issue is: New ways of interacting with data, context and chance in statistical modeling processes.
 The Guest Editors are: Jennifer Noll, TERC (USA); Susanne Schnell, Goethe University Frankfurt (Germany); Rob Gould, UCLA (USA); and Katie Makar, The University of Queensland (Australia).
 Expected publication date is July 2020.

 SRTL 10: